Engage with Our Students

-The best times to schedule events are Monday afternoons and Fridays all day, however, alternative arrangements can be made by contacting the Career Management Office.
+The best times to schedule events are Monday and Wednesday afternoons starting at 6pm and Fridays all day, however, alternative arrangements can be made by contacting the Career Management Office.

 To facilitate meaningful professional networking and productive recruiting, Cornell Tech encourages companies to meet and engage with our students throughout the year.
 Interacting with the students directly delivers the most effective understanding of their capabilities and interests.
 To this end, we offer a number of alternatives to the standard recruitment presentation.